Apple's rumored 'budget' iPhone X successor may be the most intriguing iPhone

 It will reportedly feature a "near" 6.1-inch screen, which would make it larger than the iPhone 8 Plus, the iPhone X and its rumored successor, the iPhone XS -- a break in the typical dynamic that bigger automatically means more expensive.

 This new model is a signal that while prices for super-premium smartphones like the iPhone X and Samsung Galaxy Note 9 are rising higher than ever before, even a company with as loyal a following as Apple needs to do more for the more budget-conscious crowd.
-The iPhone X may be a hit, but globally, Apple is starting to see its market share erode as more affordable options from the likes of Huawei, OnePlus and Xiaomi start to turn heads.
+The iPhone X may be a hit, but globally, Apple is starting to see its market share erode as more affordable options from the likes of Huawei, OnePlus and Xiaomi catch people's attention.

-This new, "budget" iPhone X-style phone isn't cheap, given its rumored $700 price tag, but it's a far cry from dropping a grand or more on the latest and greatest from Apple.
+This new, "budget" iPhone X-style phone likely won't be cheap, given its rumored $700 price tag, but it's a far cry from dropping a grand or more on the latest and greatest from Apple.
 The larger display and likelihood that it will also get Face ID makes this an attractive option for consumers not willing to go big on their next iPhone.

 "It's a good way for Apple to get people with older devices, like the 6 and 5S, to upgrade," Creative Strategies analyst Carolina Milanesi said.
 "It will feel like they have a device that's modern because it will look like one of the new ones but not have the cost."